cassgvp/WIN-Open-Neuroimaging-Community/docs/community/community-who.md

 You can find out more about the WIN Open Neuroimaging Project by joining this [mailing list](https://mail.fmrib.ox.ac.uk/mailman/listinfo/win-open-imaging)

-### Ambassadors
-Your name and image here!

-<mark>Ambassadors probably get an additional bio, like https://github.com/alan-turing-institute/the-turing-way/blob/master/contributors.md. with picture and links.
-Think about how it is going to grow and be managable code to maintain.
-Might like to reuse bits from [OSR speakers pages](https://ohbm.github.io/osr2020/speakers/)

 ### Contributors
 Your name and image here!

-<mark>Using the ['all contributors'](https://github.com/all-contributors/all-contributors) tool and design.

 ## What do we need?